nalmadi/nalmadi.github.io/_posts/2023-09-14-student-interview-Nick.md

 Today, I have the pleasure of talking to Nick Peterson '22, who will tell us about his experience a Software Engineer at Amazon.

-**Naser: Can you tell us about your role and responsibilities during your tech internship?**

 I'm Nick.
 I graduated in December 2022.
 At Colby I was involved in the Maine History and Food Club, a TA in the CS department, a tour guide, and I competed on XC and Track and Field.
 I completed an honors project on indoor BLE (Bluetooth Low Energy) Wayfinding with Professor Wolfe.
 My 300-level electives, all of which I loved, were 330/430 Databases with Prof. Doore, 353 Smart Systems with Prof. Wolfe, and Operating Systems with Prof. Al Madi!